playgen/SUGAR-SocialGamification/doc/development/index.md

 ## Source Repositories

 All source code is provided under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0) and is hosten on GitHub.
-We welcome pull requests for bug fixes and engagement in discussion on feture development.
+We welcome pull requests for bug fixes and engagement in discussion on feature development.

 - [API Service Repository](https://github.com/playgenhub/SUGAR-SocialGamification/)